vbmobile/mobile-id-documentation/docs/index.md

 - timeout: timeout of a request in seconds;
 - logLevel: log level for requests;
 - apiKey: key to authorize communication with Mobile API;
-- publicKey: key to use for ciphering/deciphering for secure communications
+- publicKey: key to use for ciphering/deciphering for secure communications.
+It needs to be encoded in Base64.

 === "Android"